Last Updated on January 20, 2026

-In Georgia, a wife has the same rights and responsibilities as a husband when it comes to determining marriage termination issues.
-When deciding on divorce terms, state courts stick to the equitable distribution principle and consider case-specific aspects.
+In 2026, a wife’s entitlements in a Georgia divorce are governed by the principle of equitable distribution, meaning assets are divided fairly based on each spouse’s contribution and future needs, rather than a guaranteed 50/50 split.
+A wife has the same rights and responsibilities as a husband when it comes to determining marriage termination issues.
 Therefore, what property each spouse will receive, whether alimony will be awarded, and who will get custody will depend on many factors, but not gender.

 Property Division Entitlements